mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 ## The basics

+### Hungarian algorithm

+The Hungarian algorithm plays a crucial role for tracking metrics, primarily used to:

+1. Optimize bipartite matching between detections and ground truth objects per frame
+2. Assign tracks to ground truth trajectories across the entire sequence

+In our context, we focus on the first point.
+The algorithm matches predicted tracks to ground truth objects in each frame, maximizing overall IoU scores.
+This results in:

+- **TP**: True Positives (matches with IoU above threshold)
+- **FP**: False Positives (unmatched predictions)
+- **FN**: False Negatives (unmatched ground truth objects)

+While a detailed explanation of the algorithm is beyond the scope of this post, understanding its basic function helps in grasping how these metrics work.
+For a more in-depth explanation of the Hungarian algorithm, check out [this excellent tutorial](https://www.thinkautonomous.ai/blog/hungarian-algorithm/){:target="_blank"}{:rel="noopener noreferrer"}.

+### DetA

-**DetA** (Detection Accuracy) measures how well a tracker localizes objects in each frame, typically using Intersection over Union (IoU) thresholds.
+The DetA (Detection Accuracy) measures how well a tracker localizes objects in each frame, typically using Intersection over Union (IoU) thresholds.
 It essentially quantifies the spatial accuracy of detections.

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-08-25-mot-tracking-metrics/iou.png --alt IoU diagram %}